Joseph Bond

-Joseph Bond (October 10, 1800 – January 26, 1884) was a pioneer settler of what became Waukesha County in the Wisconsin Territory, and an active Democratic politician, serving in the territorial legislature and later in the Wisconsin State Assembly as well as holding local offices.
+Joseph Bond (October 10, 1800 – January 26, 1884) was a pioneer settler of what became Waukesha County in Wisconsin Territory, and an active Democratic politician, serving in the territorial legislature and later in the Wisconsin State Assembly as well as holding local offices.

 Background

 Bond was born on October 10, 1800, in Thurman's Patent (now Warrensburg), New York, their eleventh and last child (his mother was over 50 years old).
 His parents were Quakers who had come to New York from England as children in the 1760s.
 He dropped out of school before his 12th birthday.
 He became a farmer in East Hamburg, New York, and prospered sufficiently that he was able to sell his farm at a profit before coming to Mukwonago, Wisconsin Territory in June 1839, and buy a farm of 280 acres soon after his advent.
 Long-time friend Andrew E. Elmore described Bond at their first meeting that year thus, the brawny, erect figure of what I thought was the tallest man I ever had seen... taking the ax, attacked the stump in scientific backwoods style, with astonishing strength...
 (Bond stood six foot four inches tall.)